 How to Soundproof a Ceiling

-This page shows how to install a sound proof ceiling by using the new high performance space saving Oscar Iso-Mount system.
-A full isolated floating soundproof ceiling is now possible with as little 6mm ceiling height loss, plus all the work can be done from the room below, buy a local builder of competent DIY person.
+This page shows how to install a soundproof ceiling by using our high performance space saving Oscar Iso-Mount system.
+A full isolated floating soundproof ceiling is now possible with as little 6mm ceiling height loss.
+All the work can be done from the room below by a local builder or competent DIY person.

-To make things easier, many of the items required to soundproof a ceiling can be ordered from our new on-line shop.
+To make things even easier many of the items required to soundproof a ceiling can be ordered from our online shop.

-Oscar Acoustics has over 30 years’ experience in the building acoustics industry, working on such projects as Greenwich Royal Observatory, Warner Bros film studios, Tate Modern, O2 Dome and Arena.
-We now offer our knowledge to you, the builder, developer and competent DIY person with our new Oscar Iso-Mount for floating ceiling sound proofing.
+Oscar Acoustics has over 40 years’ experience in the building acoustics industry, working on such projects as Greenwich Royal Observatory, Warner Bros film studios, Tate Modern, The O2 Dome and Arena.
+We now offer our knowledge to you, the builder, developer and competent DIY person with our Oscar Iso-Mount acoustic hangers for floating ceiling soundproofing.